-Nikon D5300 versus Panasonic G5
+Nikon D5300 vs Panasonic G5

-The Nikon D5300 and the Panasonic Lumix DMC-G5 are two digital cameras that were announced, respectively, in October 2013 and July 2012.
+The Nikon D5300 and the Panasonic Lumix DMC-G5 are two digital cameras that were revealed to the public, respectively, in October 2013 and July 2012.
 The D5300 is a DSLR, while the G5 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D5300) and a Four Thirds (G5) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 15.9 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G5 is notably smaller (19 percent) than the Nikon D5300.
 Moreover, the G5 is markedly lighter (18 percent) than the D5300.
 In this context, it is worth noting that neither the D5300 nor the G5 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D5300) and the Micro Four Thirds Lens Catalog (G5).
 Mirrorless cameras, such as the G5, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.